Drift mining: California

-Drift mines in current production

 Safety and environmental issues

 Drift mines in eastern Kentucky are subject to roof collapse due to hillseams, especially within 100 feet of the portal.

 In 1989 the U.S. Bureau of Mines published a study of eastern Kentucky drift mines as part of an ongoing research program to characterize the outcrop barrier zone.
 "Hillseams" were identified as the dominant geologic cause of roof instability unique to the outcrop barrier zone, with many roof fall injuries and fatalities attributed to them.
 Hillseam is the eastern Kentucky miners term for weather-enlarged tension joints that occur in shallow mine overburden where surface slopes are steep.
 Hillseams are most conspicuous within 200 ft laterally of a coalbed outcrop and under 300 ft or less of overburden.
 Hillseams form by stress relief, and therefore tend to parallel topographic contours and ridges.
 They can intersect at various angles, especially under the nose of a ridge, and create massive blocks or wedges of roof prone to failure.
 Examples of hillseams are described in both outcrop and in coal mine roof to establish their geologic character and contribution to roof failure.